PyChanyoung/PyChanyoung.github.io/_posts/2023-11-25-ABTestingInterviewwithaGoogleDataScientist.md

 ### Script

 <details>
-  <summary>Initial Discussion on Experiment Results</summary>
+  <summary><b>Initial Discussion on Experiment Results</b></summary>
   <p>
-    Interviewer: "This is an A/B testing question.
+    <strong>Interviewer:</strong> "This is an A/B testing question.
 Let's say that you design an experiment to measure the impact of financial rewards on users' response rates.
 So let's say it's a survey and the result shows that the treatment group with $10 in rewards has a 30% response rate, while the control group without rewards has a 50% response rate.
 This is...
 You know obviously on and so can you explain what might have happened and how you can improve this experimental design?"
   </p>
   <p>
-    Candidate: "Yes, for sure.
+    <strong>Candidate:</strong> "Yes, for sure.
 So this definitely seems odd.
 Because I mean, general intuition says that if you give someone a financial incentive so then they tend to reciprocate or respond more.
 If the control group itself is having 50% then the treatment group should at least have 50%.

     So some things I would definitely think is, I mean one would be like I would probably trust the experimentation process and then see that okay maybe offering financial incentive is discouraging them.
 Because they might feel that we are kind of like buying their response and they don't want to really do it.
 So that could be a hypothesis that seems very unlikely but that could be the reason everything went well and that is what happening and the company is better of just by not giving incentives.